Solar Panel Cost Guide in New London, NH (2023 Update)

 How to Save on Solar Panels

-- Solar Panel Brands: Each solar panel brand and model offers varying levels of quality, durability and energy efficiency.
-They will come at different price points as well.
+- Solar Panel Brands: Each solar panel brand and type offers varying levels of quality, durability and energy efficiency.
+They will come at different prices as well.
 The company you choose impacts which solar panel brands you have access to.

-- Installation Process: Make sure you're aligned with the company in regard to how the installation process will go and what needs to be done before your solar panels are installed, such as updating or replacing your electrical system or roof.
+- Installation Process: Make sure you’re aligned with the company regarding how the installation process will go and what needs to be done before your solar system is installed, such as updating your electrical system or roof.

 - Some reported issues with customer service